coderCleric/DeepBramble/README.md

   - GameWyrm
   - Pikpik
   - Anon
-- Thank you to the following for creating translations
+- Thank you to the following for creating translations!
   - Barirn - Korean translation
+  - nepyanagi - Japanese translation
 - Title screen music derived from The Lost Reels by Andrew Prahlow
 - Custom music made with GarageBand